tylerharter/cs301-projects/fall19/p6/README.md

 same code.

 ### Q14: which winery in Australia has the lowest average PPD?

+Careful, two wineries tie in this one!
+Answer with a list containing the names of the two wineries.

 ### Q15: which winery in Canada has the lowest average PPD?